 It was encouraging to hear Peter Norvig from Google- a man who literally wrote the book on AI- admit that there was something else that needed to come after the rise of Neural Networks begins to ebb.
 The main thrust of research in AI has to be focused on what is next rather than how we can optimize Neural Networks, which feels like just optimizing to a local maximum rather than the path to the end goal.
 Certainly Neural Networks will become part of the solution due to the fact that they are setup for handling certain processing challenges optimally (such as image processing and Natural Language Processing), but the weaknesses of not being able to explain their logic as well as their ineptitude in contextual knowledge make it hard to believe that it is the path that will lead us to real Artificial Intelligence.

 So what is the next path that AI research needs to go down?
 In my opinion, movements like Probabilistic Programming with BayesDB, structured systems like OpenCog that can incorporate multiple methods into one intelligence, knowledge representation tools like MindmapsDB and contextual understanding using systems like Cortical.io’s Semantic Fingerprinting are places to look because they go beyond Neural Networks and use other techniques that allow for generalization of knowledge.
 Whatever it is, my intuition is that it will be a convergence of multiple techniques and tools rather than one silver bullet which finally slays the mythical beast of generalized artificial intelligence.
 Until that time comes, those of us “have-nots” should tread carefully when considering AI-based solutions; make sure that the problems you are trying to solve with AI are appropriate for the limits of the technology.
 And if you don’t have the training data to solve a problem you know is right for AI, start collecting that data today.

-Follow our latest thoughts by signing-up for the CrossComm newsletter in the footer or on Twitter @CrossCommm.
+Follow our latest thoughts by signing-up for the CrossComm newsletter below or on Twitter @CrossCommm.